 After decades of marriage, couples generally have a lot of assets.
 These can include:

 In Ohio, all assets obtained during a couple’s marriage is known as “community property,” meaning that it is jointly owned by both parties.
 The court does not necessarily have to divide a couple’s property equally and in fact, it rarely does.
-Rather, it divides the property according to a series of factors, one of which is the length of the marriage and another of which is each partner’s assets and liabilities.
+Rather, it divides the property according to a series of factors, one of which is the length of the marriage and another is each partner’s personal assets and liabilities.

 When a divorcing couple is near retirement age, the retirement is often a focal point.
 In addition to splitting retirement accounts, the court may also have to consider the impact each asset’s tax burden will have on the partners once they no longer have regular incomes.

 Divorced individuals may also have to alter their wills and make other substantial changes to their estate plans.

 If you were married for a long time, your divorce will be very different from a divorce between people who were only married a few years.
 To ensure that your needs are met and your best interests are fully served, work with a divorce lawyer who has experience ending long-term marriages.
 Contact our team of experienced divorce lawyers at Comunale Law Office today to set up your initial consultation with a member of our firm.

 If you have been charged with a crime in the Dayton area, you need an experienced criminal defense attorney on your side.
 The attorneys at Comunale Law Office fight to defend the rights of our clients.
 We have built our reputation on getting results.